adrianredgers/cmake-googletest-pybind11-example/README.md

 **in-source** vs **out-of-source** builds
 - An **in-source** build creates build artifacts next to files in the source tree.
 - An **out-of-source** build creates build artifacts in a directory (structure) you choose.
-- We want to use an **out-of-source** build
+- We want to use an **out-of-source** build so we can easily remove and re-generate all build artifacts.
 - The script `compile.sh` does this by creating a directory, `cd`-ing to it and running `CMake` and `make` from there.
-- CLion builds out-of-source in the directory `cmake-build-debug` by default, but you can change this (see **CLion Tips** below).
+- By default CLion builds out-of-source in the directory `cmake-build-debug`, but you can change this (see **CLion Tips** below).

 **CLion tips:**
-- [Can't edit any files?
+- [Don't know why you can't edit any files?
+CLion uses VIM by default.
 Get rid of VIM by removing the VIM plugin.]
 - Clone this template project from GitHub, then clone it locally:
   - `git clone myFirstClion <new-directory>`.
 - Navigate to the new project and open it in CLion: